-Late Effects of AML Treatment
+Late Effects of Acute Myeloid Leukemia Treatment

 The potential late effects following treatment for acute myeloid leukemia (AML) depend on the therapy received and the age at which it was received, as well as many other factors.
 Children treated with chemotherapy will be at less risk for some long-term effects than those treated with a stem cell transplant.

 There are a couple of very important resources that you should be aware of as a survivor of children’s cancer.
 The Childhood Cancer Survivor Long-Term Follow-Up Guidelines, available at www.survivorshipguidelines.org, is a comprehensive set of healthcare screening guidelines designed for use by health care providers.
 In addition to the guidelines for healthcare providers, there is a series of Health Links that contain important information for patients regarding their long-term health.
 These Health Links cover a wide range of topics to assist patients in managing their ongoing health care.
 Your healthcare provider can review them with you.

 Survivors of all cancers will benefit from learning more about the following topics:

 - School and learning issues after children’s cancer

 You can also learn more about some of the more common issues of concern to survivors of acute myeloid leukemia in the following articles:

 - Heart problems after treatment for children’s cancer